Digitalisation

 The eFTI regulation of 2020 requires EU Member States to be able to accept electronic freight transport information (eFTI) in a EU harmonised machine-readable format by mid-2025.
 The economic operators can continue sending transport information on paper, but if they choose to share this information with authorities in an electronic format, they must use so-called certified eFTI platforms or certify their own transport management system (TMS).
 The secure and harmonised regulation and data sharing of cargo information enables logistics operators to enrich the transport information with vessel positioning, track and trace and a reliable estimated time of arrival to actor of the supply chain.

-Ships sailing while 100% on remote control from shore are already a reality in inland shipping.
+Ships sailing while 100% on remote control from shore are already a reality in inland shipping thanks to the first test areas which function as regulatory sandboxes.
 Authorities are working on proactive traffic management and automating bridge and lock operations.
-Physical objects are being mirrored by digital twins by capturing data from different digital ecosystems by means of artificial intelligence clearing the way for progressive automation.
-Further roll out requires regulatory changes and standardisation.
+Physical objects are being mirrored by digital twins by capturing data from different digital ecosystems by means of artificial intelligence clearing the way for Better informed decision making and progressive automation.
+Smart Shipping is the entire cluster of automated vessels and infrastructure, smart data and smart administration.
+It aims to help support safer and better operations, preventive maintenance and better capacity management across borders, with the aim to make inland waterway transport easier-to-use.

 Priorities for INE

-• A convergence between transport and digital initiatives and a seamless alignment of mode specific digital initiatives such as EURIS which can become one of the cornerstones of the EU Data Mobility Space providing interoperability between different data sharing ecosystems;
+• Convergence between transport and digital initiatives and seamless alignment of mode-specific digital initiatives such as EURIS, which can become one of the cornerstones of the EU Data Mobility Space, providing interoperability between different data sharing ecosystems;

-• EU digital initiatives and solutions should reflect the needs of public and private stakeholders so they effectively apply and use these to avoid stranded assets;
+• EU digital initiatives and solutions should reflect the needs of public and private stakeholders so that they can be effectively applied and used to avoid stranded assets;

 • The assistance of Member State administrations at the regulatory, process and IT technology level for the implementation of digital initiatives and enhance cooperation;